mathewcigi-hub/WavLm/README.md

 # WavLM
--  Model used to take sound as input and can preduce
+-  Model used to take sound as input and can produce
    1. Speech/Non-speech
    2. Speaker Embedding
    3. Transcription